Happy Mindfulness Monday!

 With this mindset, it keeps us from speaking things that have negative connotations.
 We want to speak exactly what our intentions are.

-So, because their are other phrases that have very positive connotations and uplifting vibes, why not use those instead?
+So, because there are other phrases that have very positive connotations and uplifting vibes, why not use those instead?

 There’s no such thing as a good “mourning.”